|

 uniquely positioned to become the ecotourism capital of

 Africa.
-Last fall photographer Nicolas Reynard trekked
+Photographer Nicolas Reynard trekked through Gabon's

-dozens of close encounters with the forest's denizens of
+with the forest's denizens of hippos, elephants, gorillas,

-hippos, elephants, gorillas, and mandrills.
+and mandrills.
+Excerpt

 from National Geographic.